Agusan image

-The Agusan image (commonly referred to in the Philippines as the Golden Tara due to its earliest and most-common association with, but disputed, identity as an image of a Buddhist Tara) is a 2 kg, 21-karat gold statuette, found in 1917 on the banks of the Wawa River near Esperanza, Agusan del Sur, Mindanao in the Philippines, dating to the 9th–10th centuries.
+The Agusan image (commonly referred to in the Philippines as the Golden Tara due to its earliest and most-common association with, but disputed, identity as an image of a Buddhist Tara) is a 2 kg, 21-karat gold statuette found in 1917 on the banks of the Wawa River near Esperanza, Agusan del Sur, Mindanao in the Philippines.
+It is dated to the 9th–10th centuries.
 The figure, approximately 178 mm in height, is of a female Hindu or Buddhist deity, seated cross-legged and wearing a richly-adorned headdress and other ornaments on various parts of the body.
 It is now on display in the Field Museum of Natural History in Chicago.

 Since its discovery, the identity of the goddess represented by the gold statuette has been the subject of debate.
 Proposed identities of the gold figurine range from that of a Hindu Sivaite goddess to a Buddhist Tara.
 Recent scholarship suggests that the image represents the offering goddess Vajralāsyā of the Tantric Buddhist tradition.